BIOLOGY 1A & 1AL

 Find the case below which fits your situation and use the link to the online Google form to submit a request for an exemption.
 The Google forms will reauire you to be signed in to your bConnected (berkeley.edu) email account to access the form.

 Priority for enrollment is on a first-come first-served basis.
-No speical priority is given based upon major or class level (except as given by enrollment appointment time and if special enrollment restrictions are in place as expained later).
+No speical priority is given based upon major or class level (except as noted for students repeating enrollment (deatiled in the next section) or for any case where a student is approved to enroll only in one course or the other).
 Higher level students should not have problems enrolling as long as they attempt to enroll at their first possible time.
 Students repeating enrollment may be given lower priority than students enrolling for the first time (see below).